manjinder-bittmax/coinmax-docs/index.rst

 Web Server documentation
 **********

-You need to generate your API credentials before placing orders on Bittmax Servers, Please follow the following steps to do that.
+You need to generate your API credentials before placing orders on Coinmax Servers, Please follow the following steps to do that.
 Generating credentials

 .. _api_credentials: